surajwate/pyside6-exercises/notes2.md

 Update our slot methid to modify the button, changing the text and disabling the button so it is no longer chickable.
 We'll also turn off the checkable state for now.

+Most widgets have their own signals - and the **QMainWindow** we're using for our window is no exception.
+In this example, we connect the **.windowTitleChanged** signal on the **QMainWindow** to a custom shot method the_window_title_changed.
+This slot also receives the new window title.